stellar/java-stellar-anchor-sdk/docs/03 - Implementing the Anchor Server/README.md

 #### Configuring Step 3

 1. Update `app-config.sep12` section in your config file (default found at [`anchor-config-defaults.yaml`]) and make sure `app-config.sep12.customerIntegrationEndpoint` points to the [Callback API] in your Anchor Server.
 2. Configure the `stellar.toml` file with `KYC_SERVER={PLATFORM_HOST}/sep12`.
-Wallets and Sender Anchors will use this endpoint to register and KYC customers and the Platform will pre-process the request and forward it to your Anchor Server.
+Wallets and Sender Anchors will use this endpoint to register and KYC customers, while the Platform will pre-process these request and forward it to your Anchor Server.

 #### Running Step 3